The Exogal Comet DAC – The Giant Slayer!

-Getting the best out of the Comet – Let’s open a can of worms!!
+Getting the best out of the Comet and Ion – Let’s open a can of worms!!

 Some distance, if truth be told!
 The big question of course is where you do start?
 How much do you spend and what do you focus on?
 It all really depends on how you like the sound of what it is doing in your system.

 Grounding – Connecting the Comet to a suitable Entreq ground box pays dividends.
-You simply need a single cable to connect to an unused socket on the back of the Comet; the other end connects to the ground box via a spade connection.
-The Entreq section of the website covers what this does to the sound in a lot more detail.
-You’ll find Entreq is a fundamental part of Audio Therapy and for good reason because it works so well and unlocks so much more music and performance from any system you connect it to.
+You simply need a single cable to connect to an unused socket on the back of the Comet; the other end connects to a ground box via the spade/hook connection.
+Also connecting the negative speaker terminals of the Ion to a pair of Silver Minimus Infinity is another great upgrade.
+The Entreq product pages cover this in a lot more detail.
+You’ll find Entreq is a fundamental part of what I do and for good reason because it works so well.

 Stillpoints – Isolating a component from the environment in which it is installed ends up with a massive increase in resolution, transparency and texture.
-If a component is installed on a glass shelf it can often have extra bite with an artifical leading edge on higher frequencies.
+If a component is installed on a glass shelf it can often have extra bite with an artificial leading edge on higher frequencies.
 A wooden shelf or a sideboard can often muddy the sound, slowing down bass response and masking nuances and detail.
 Stillpoints effectively remove the point of contact from whatever your component is sitting on.
 Do they work?
 Borrow some and find out for yourself!!
-I do a lot of Stillpoints demonstrations and they typically result in the customer’s jaw on the floor.
-If you ground a system first, then Stillpoint it, the results are even greater!
+I do a lot of Stillpoints demonstrations and they typically result in happy customers If you ground a system first, then Stillpoint it, the results are even greater!

-Interconnects – This is a controversial area and is well trodden ground.
+Interconnects & Speaker Cables – If using the Comet or Comet Plus with another amplifier you will need a set of analogue interconnects.
 The truth of it is that a good pair of interconnects – analogue, digital, usb will pay dividends on the potential performance of a system.
 Over the years I’ve lost count of the number of conversations I’ve had with people who have “upgraded’ their interconnect based on a conversation and have been amazed to find in a lot of instances they haven’t actually improved the performance.

 The more transparent you can make a system, by lowering the noise floor, both electrically and mechnically, the greater difference you will hear when you make that a/b comparison between 2 cables.
-I sell a variety of cable brands and I often get asked which is the best one.
+I often get asked what is the best type of cable.
 It’s an impossible question to answer and the best cable depends on the system and what you actually like the sound of!
-I know which cables will work in any given system given a brief overview of that system and of course sitting down in front of it to listen to some music!
+I know which cables will work in any given system given a brief overview of that system, but personal taste always plays a big part.

 Listening is key to everything, and like the Interconnects you can often find the results are more marked once you have done other things beforehand.

-Look after your DAC and it will reward you handsomely!
+Look after your Hi-Fi and it will reward you handsomely!

 Digital Inputs: AES/EBU on XLR, SPDIF on 75Ohm BNC, Toslink, USB-B, Analog on isolated RCA